 Upon graduation, I should have $15,000 as an outstanding balance for loans, and being in this program will assist in paying back the loan in a reasonable time frame.
 With your help in aiding me to pay off my loans quickly, not only will I pay this forward, but I will also serve my community by teaching them about financial literacy and providing opportunities for them to grow as well.
 Thank you again!
 Enjoy your day!

-Gabrielle Rodriguez, DAP 2017, Pennsylvania State University Class of 2022
+Gabrielle Rodriguez, DAP 2017, North Carolina Agricultural and Technical State University Class of 2022

 Majors: Criminal Justice & Psychology

 Projected Loan Balance: $80,000

 My name is Gabrielle Rodriguez and I am extremely excited to participate in the Adopt-a-DAP Program.
 To be sponsored is an awesome opportunity which is much needed.
 It would definitely help defray the cost of my college education.
 My total college debt upon graduation will be 80,000.
 I am majoring in Criminal Justice with a certificate in Forensic Science and minoring Psychology.
 Also, I will be graduating with the class of 2022.
 I am a rising junior, attending North Carolina Agricultural and Technical State University.
 Upon completion of my undergraduate studies, I will continue on to graduate school to obtain my master’s and then, my PhD.
 My goal is to start making a difference in the world.
 I will continue to put God first and help as many people as possible along the way.